 Grant Recipient & Counselor at Paul Revere

-Some examples of how educators have used Educator Impact Grant funds in the past include field trips, arts enrichment, in-class workshops, and project-based learning.
+Some examples of how educators have used Educator Impact Grant funds in the past include in-class workshops, professional development, arts or outdoor education, STEM/garden supplies, and sports program.

 Room to Be Well Stipends are available to educators at select schools thanks to the SF Ed Fund’s fiscal sponsorship of the Room to Breathe (R2B) Project.
 In the 2024-25 academic year, the project is providing 715 educators with $600 mental well-being stipends, increased from $400 in the 2023-24 school year.